pamelatech/scim-use-case-revamp/draft-correia-scim-use-cases-00.md

 A periodic interval trigger is a configured-in-advance agreement where a SCIM client performs an action at a specific time.
 This trigger is often recurring, and in that case the combination of trigger and action together may be referred to as "polling" the SCIM server.
 An example of a periodic interval trigger could be a UNIX chron job calling a script.

 #### Events
 Event triggers are activities, contexts or notifications that could happen at any time.
 A SCIM client may be configured to perform a given SCIM action in response to a specific event occuring such as a specific entry written into an audit log, a signal of a corporate workflow completion, or a device management platform notification.
-A SCIM action could also be triggered by a Security Event Token (SET) as described in [RFC8417] or a SCIM event corresponding to [draft-ietf-scim-events]; for example an application acting as a resource subscriber and SCIM client could receive a SCIM event denoting creation of a new user object, triggering a SCIM action to fetch all the attributes for that user.
+A SCIM action could also be triggered by a Security Event Token (SET) as described in [RFC8417] or a SCIM event corresponding to [SCIM Profile for Security Event Tokens]; for example an application acting as a resource subscriber and SCIM client could receive a SCIM event denoting creation of a new user object, triggering a SCIM action to fetch all the attributes for that user.

 #### Application Triggers
 Application triggers occur when administrative or end-user interfaces are manipulated.
 An example of an application trigger might be a user modifying their profile information, resulting in a SCIM client performing an HTTP POST to update the user's resource object at the SCIM server.